-A new Trojan for Mac called Flashback.G
+A new Trojan called MAC appears Flashback.G

-However, many Mac's are being infected by the trick of a false certification.
+However, many Mac's are being infected by the trick of false certification.
 If a Mac is infected, certain applications such as Safari and Skype will be posted frequently.